 Best Time to Hike in Joshua Tree National Park

 The park is open all year round.
-However, the best time to hit the Joshua Tree trails is between March to May.
-The wildflowers are in bloom then and it’s not too hot.
-Unlike many other national parks where the peak season is summer, in Joshua Tree peak season is March and April.
+However, the best time to hike in Joshua Tree and hit the trails is between March to May.
+The wildflowers are in bloom then, and it’s not too hot.
+Unlike many other national parks where the peak season is summer, Joshua Tree’s peak season is March and April.

 October and November are also good choices.
 The temperature is at its most pleasant throughout the entire course of the day.

 During these months, you’ll experience an average high of around 85 degrees in the day and around 55 degrees at night.

 However, be mindful that the temperatures vary depending on when you visit the park.
 It can reach 60 degrees during the day in winter and drop to below 30 degrees at night.